jglopez2/BreastCancerML/README.md

 # Data Sources
 The data is taken from: https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic.

+# Latest Version
+The latest version of the Jupyter Notebook is v4.

 # Goals
 Currently, this is still in the development stages.
 The following are still not accomplished.